Classic Cols of the Southern Alps

 Day 2: Carros to Valberg

-The Gorges du Cians dominates today’s ride.
+The impressive Gorges du Cians dominates today’s ride.
 Hewn into the sheer burgundy cliffs is a famous balcony road, which snakes its way up to the ski resort of Valberg (1673m).
-En route, you pass waterfalls, deep ravines and precariously placed natural rock sculptures.
+En route, you pass waterfalls, deep ravines, and precariously placed natural rock sculptures.
 It is a truly memorable ride.

 Our route options split at the start of the day.
-Those choosing our Classic route enjoy a descent down to the valley road and follow the River Var to the base of the gorge.
-The Challenge option is to head over the Col de Vé Goutier (1093m) and the Col de Saint-Raphël (876m) on another beautiful quiet road.
+Those choosing our Classic route enjoy a descent to the valley road and follow the River Var to the base of the gorge.
+The Challenge option is to head over the Col de Vé Gautier (1093m) and the Col de Saint-Raphaël (876m) on another beautiful, tranquil road.

-For those wanting a bit more, then nipping down to Guillaumes and back up at the end of the day is a fitting challenge.
+For those wanting even more of a challenge, you have the extra option of descending to Guillaumes and climbing back up at the end of the day!

 Classic route: 68km with 1500m ascent [ride profile]